sourcefrog/cargo-mutants/testdata/README.md

 2. We don't want cargo to look at these crates when building or resolving dependencies for cargo-mutants itself.

 Since the `--manifest-path` of Cargo commands expects the manifest to be named `Cargo.toml` we have to always copy these trees before using them.
 The `copy_of_testdata` helper function copies them and fixes the manifest name.
 Copying the tree also avoids any conflicts between concurrent or consecutive tests.

+Similarly, the testdata here has `.cargo_test` instead of `.cargo` directories, but they're fixed up as the trees are copied.